British Colonial Auxiliary Forces: Definition

+Establishment and Strength of the British Army (excluding Indian native troops stationed in India) prior to August, 1914.

 Whether a British ("Home" or "Colonial") military unit or corps was considered part of the British Army was ultimately decided by whether it received Army funds from the War Office.
-Within and without the British Isles, the British military, (referring to land, rather than naval, components of the British armed forces) by the end of the Napoleonic Wars (by which time the Kingdom of Ireland had been absorbed into the Kingdom of Great Britain, forming the United Kingdom of Great Britain and Ireland, and the Irish military forces had been absorbed into those of Great Britain), included two regular forces (employed in the garrisoning and defence of the British Isles, other parts of the British Empire, and deploying to foreign countries as required), the Ordnance Military Corps (including the Royal Artillery, Royal Engineers, and Royal Sappers and Miners), administered and funded under the Board of Ordnance, and the British Army (mostly composed of cavalry and infantry regiments), administered and funded under the War Office.
+Within and without the British Isles, the British military (referring to land, rather than naval, components of the British armed forces) by the end of the Napoleonic Wars included two regular forces (employed in the garrisoning and defence of the British Isles, other parts of the British Empire, and deploying to foreign countries as required): the Ordnance Military Corps (including the Royal Artillery, Royal Engineers, and Royal Sappers and Miners), administered and funded under the Board of Ordnance, and the British Army (mostly composed of cavalry and infantry regiments), administered and funded under the War Office.

-Most were Home corps and units (i.e., those depoted and recruited in the British Isles, wherever they might be deployed) though some were raised in colonies.
+Most were Home corps and units (i.e. those depoted and recruited in the British Isles, wherever they might be deployed), though some were raised in colonies.
 The regular forces also included at various times, usually in particular locations, invalid, fencible, and other units, utilised primarily for garrison or defensive duties.
-Some regular forces raised in colonies, such as those grouped in the Royal West African Frontier Force, were funded only by the Colonial Office or local Governments and therefore not considered part of the British Army.
-Additional to the Regular military forces, the British Military also included various Reserve Forces.
+Some regular forces raised in colonies, such as those grouped in the Royal West African Frontier Force, were funded only by the Colonial Office or local governments and were therefore not considered part of the British Army.
+Additional to the regular military forces, the British military also included various reserve forces.
 The main ones by the time of the Napoleonic Wars included the Militia (or Constitutional Force, composed of infantry regiments), mounted Yeomanry, and the Volunteer Force, although there were various others at different times and places.

 The Militia system was duplicated in many colonies, many of which would also raise volunteer units.
-These Reserve Forces were under the control of local authorities (the Lords Lieutenant of counties in the British Isles, and Governors in their separate offices of Commanders-in-Chief of colonies; Normally, neither Lords Lieutenant nor colonial Governors had any authority over regular forces in their territories), and locally funded.
-After the conclusion of the Napoleonic Wars and the American War of 1812, the British Government slashed defence spending, down-sizing the regular forces, including disbanding the fencibles (most of which units had been raised in Scotland due to the lack of Militia there in the 18th Century as a result of fears of rebellion), disbanding the Volunteer Force in the British Isles, and allowing the Militia there to become a paper tiger.
+These reserve forces were under the control of local authorities (the lords lieutenant in the British Isles and the governors in the colonies, in their separate offices of commanders-in-chief; normally, neither lords lieutenant nor colonial governors had any authority over regular forces in their territories) and were locally funded.
+After the conclusion of the Napoleonic Wars and the American War of 1812, the British Government slashed defence spending and downsized the regular forces, disbanding the fencibles (most of which units had been raised in Scotland due to the lack of Militia there in the 18th century, as a result of fears of rebellion), disbanding the Volunteer Force in the British Isles, and allowing the Militia there to become a paper tiger.
 The Yeomanry was maintained as a back-up to the constabulary in maintaining law and order.